aahill/quickstart-templates/template-quickstart-java.md

 gradle build
 ```

-Run the application with the `run` goal:
+Run the application with the `gradle run` command:

 ```console
 gradle run